-JUNE 2011
+JUNE 2012

 Monday Tuesday Wednesday Thursday Friday

-1A 2B 3A
+1A

-6B 7A 8B 9A 10B
+4B 5A 6B 7A 8B

-4th quarter ends Elementary Report Cardo

-distributed
+End of quarter

-\Mid-Quarter Progress Reports are distributed to every student in each class to take home to parents on days indicated above.
+Mid-Quarter Progress Reports are distributed to every student in each class to take home to parents on days indicated above.

-Any day missed will be added to the next available make-up day without impacting the entire calendar.
-For example, if school is missed on Feb.
-1 "A" day, Feb.
-18, the make-up day, would be an "A" day to replace Feb.
-1.
+Any day missed will be added to the next "make-up day" without impacting the entire calendar.
+For example, if school is missed on February 1 "A" day, February 21 the make-up day would be an "A" day to replace it.